programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 {% include figure.html filename="cell-usage-annot.jpg" caption="Fig. 4 Program execution state is shared between cells." %}

-If you get stuck while working in python, Jupyter allows you to easily get help information on any  object by simply adding a `?` to the end of the object name and excuting the cell:
+If you get stuck while working, Jupyter allows you to easily get help information on any python object by simply adding a `?` to the end of the object name and excuting the cell:

-{% include figure.html filename="information-annot.jpg" caption="Fig. 4 Access python help information directly from the notebook." %}
+{% include figure.html filename="information-annot.jpg" caption="Fig. 4 Access python help information from the notebook." %}

 ### Share your notebook analyses.